panik4/LibArdaGen/README.md

-#ArdaGen Fantasy World Generator Library
+# ArdaGen Fantasy World Generator Library
-A library to generate random worlds
+A library to generate random worlds.
+Depends on FastWorldGen, a terrain and climate generation library which is not yet open source.